Text SizeAAA Share Email

 Safer Storage of Spent Nuclear Fuel

-Because no permanent repository for spent fuel exists in the United States (or elsewhere), reactor owners have kept spent fuel at the reactor sites.
+Because no permanent repository for spent fuel exists in the United States, reactor owners have kept spent fuel at the reactor sites.
 As the amount of spent fuel has increased, the Nuclear Regulatory Commission has authorized many power plant owners to increase the amount in their storage pools to as much as five times what they were designed to hold.
 As a result, virtually all U.S. spent fuel pools have been “re-racked” to hold spent fuel assemblies at densities that approach those in reactor cores.
 In order to prevent the spent fuel from going critical, the spent fuel assemblies are placed in metal boxes whose walls contain neutron-absorbing boron.

 By transferring fuel from spent fuel pools to dry casks, plants can lower the risk from spent fuel in several ways:

-First, with less spent fuel remaining in the pools, workers will have more time to cope with a loss of cooling or loss of water from the pool, because the amount of heat released by the spent fuel is lower.
+1. With less spent fuel remaining in the pools, workers will have more time to cope with a loss of cooling or loss of water from the pool, because the amount of heat released by the spent fuel is lower.
 With less heat, it takes longer for the water to heat up and boil away.

 The combination of reducing the likelihood of an event and reducing the consequences of an event significantly reduces the risk from a spent-fuel accident.
 In contrast to spent fuel pools, dry casks are not vulnerable to loss of coolant because their cooling is passive.